ktravaglini/BIOC281/Classes/2/Tutorial 2 Instructions.md

 ln -sv ../../../GenomeFasta/hg38.RefSeq.mini.PARYhMSK.ERCC.fa
 ln -sv ../../../Annotation/hg38.refGene.ERCC.gtf
 ```
 #### Create a STARIndex script.
-We have created text files using echo earlier now we will learn how we can use cat to do the same.
+We have created text files using echo earlier, now we will learn how we can use cat to do the same.
 This is also the same command we used to concatenate compressed or uncompressed files.
 You can inspect the script by less as shown above or edit using vim/vi or your favorite text editor.
 ```bash
 cat > ./createPARYMSKSTARIndex_scr << EOF
 #!/bin/bash